-- N. SYSTEM FOR AWARD MANAGEMENT REGISTRATION REQUIREMENT (SAM).
-The Cooperator shall maintain current information in the System for Award Management (SAM) until receipt of final payment.
-This requires review and update to the information at least annually after the initial registration, and more frequently if required by changes in information or agreement term(s).
+N. SYSTEM FOR AWARD MANAGEMENT REGISTRATION REQUIREMENT (SAM).
+The Cooperator shall maintain current organizational information and the original Unique Entity Identifier (UEI) provided for this agreement in the System for Award Management (SAM) until receipt of final payment.
+This requires annual review and updates, when needed, of organizational information after the initial registration.
+More frequent review and updates may be required for changes in organizational information or agreement term(s).
+Any change to the original UEI provided in this agreement will result in termination of this agreement and de-obligation of any remaining funds.
 For purposes of this agreement, System for Award Management (SAM) means the Federal repository into which an entity must provide information required for the conduct of business as a Cooperative.
-Additional information about registration procedures may be found at the SAM Internet site (currently at https://www.sam.gov). - O. OVERPAYMENT.
+Additional information about registration procedures may be found at the SAM Internet site at www.sam.gov.

+- O. OVERPAYMENT.
 Any funds paid to the Cooperator in excess of the amount entitled under the terms and conditions of this agreement constitute a debt to the Federal Government.
 The following must also be considered as a debt or debts owed by the Cooperator to the U.S. Forest Service: - Any interest or other investment income earned on advances of agreement funds; or - Any royalties or other special classes of program income which, under the provisions of the agreement, are required to be returned;